 How does measuring CPL work over time?

 Time is an important factor for cost per lead reporting.
 Often times, First Touch and Lead Creation milestones do not occur in the same week or month, which means that attribution data can backfill over time.
-When you’re using keyword pools, we won’t have a customer’s First Touch session data until they call one of your tracking numbers (the lead creation event).
+When you’re using website pools, we won’t have a customer’s First Touch session data until they call one of your tracking numbers (the lead creation event).
 That means a First Touch can backfill in your CPL reports and lower your cost per lead for that time frame.

 Here’s an example: In January, Jim clicks on a Google PPC ad, browses a couple of pages of your website, but doesn’t make a call.
 In February, Jim googles your company name to find your website again (a Google Organic touchpoint) and makes a call to the tracking number on your website.
 Jim’s first touch is the first Google PPC ad he clicked on, but that session data for January (when he clicked the ad) won’t show on your January CPL report until he calls you in February and we’re able to capture that session data.
 So once Jim calls your tracking number as his lead creation event, your January first touch will populate and lower the cost per lead for that First Touch source.

 What about cookie expiration?